Skip to main content

 The following use cases outline the high-level ways that sellers can take advantage of Promoted Listings.

-Create a PLS campaign
+Create a general strategy campaign

 To create a campaign, sellers can use the createCampaign method.
-To specify the campaign as a PLS campaign, the fundingModel field must be set to COST_PER_SALE and the ad rate must be specified through the bidPercentage field.
+To specify the campaign as a general campaign, the fundingModel field must be set to COST_PER_SALE and the ad rate must be specified through the bidPercentage field.

-Create a PLA campaign
+Create a priority strategy campaign

 To create a campaign, sellers can use the createCampaign method.
-To specify the campaign as a PLA campaign, the fundingModel must be set to COST_PER_CLICK and the daily budget for the campaign must be set through the budget field.
+To specify the campaign as a priority campaign, the fundingModel must be set to COST_PER_CLICK and the daily budget for the campaign must be set through the budget field.

-Create a manual targeting PLA campaign
+Create a manual targeting campaign

 Manual targeting campaigns give sellers control over campaign setup for ads that appear across eBay, allowing them to manually create and manage all aspects of their campaign.
 With manual targeting, sellers sort listings into ad groups, allowing them to target buyers with focused keywords and improve the visibility of their listings.